At Barnes Wallis Academy we value the close relationship we have with our parents.

 We welcome your comments and ideas, but hope that the need to make a complaint never arises.
 If you have a worry or concern please contact your child's Form Tutor or Head of Key Stage in the first instance.
 Formal complaints, particularly about the curriculum, should preferably be put in writing to the Headteacher.
 If you feel you need to make a complaint, we will work with you to resolve the matter as soon as possible.

-The last Ofsted report for our predecessor school can be found here
+The last Ofsted report can be found here